anticultist/vscode-intenslang/README.md

 ## About

-This is an unofficial package to provide syntax highlighting for the so called [INTENS](https://www.semafor.ch/en/products/intens/)&reg; language of the company Semafor AG.
+This is an unofficial extension to provide syntax highlighting for the so called [INTENS](https://www.semafor.ch/en/products/intens/)&reg; language of the company Semafor AG.

 ## Features